 “I don’t know… maybe.
 It doesn’t matter though.”

 “Of course it matters,” she snapped, her tone harsh.

 “No, it doesn’t.
 It’s too soon after Millie.
 It’s wrong to have feelings for anyone right now, especially Stacy.
 What happened was a huge, huge mistake, and it never will again.”

 “You can’t do that to yourself,” Gina said as she returned to the table.
 She closed her damp eyes briefly and let out a sigh.
 “There’s never a ‘right time’ to fall in love.
 It just happens.”

 “Why?”
 Gina cried out in disbelief.

 “I have no idea.”
 Dan pushed his plate away and set his elbows on the table in frustration.
 “She won’t talk to me.
 She just completely shut me out.
-I ran into them the other day and she has a fucking engagement ring on her finger.”
+I ran into them the other day and she has a damn engagement ring on her finger.”

 “Watch your mouth, Daniel.”

 Gina fell into silence again, still processing everything he had unloaded on her.